homan-uppu/writing/essays/Why venture capital will eat education/Draft 8 (Why venture capital will eat education).md

 There is no "middle class" for creative skills.
 If you make it, you make it big, else you struggle to get by.

-The "struggling to get by" is incredibly important for us to study because the power law itself doesn't invalidate our education system, it's the lower median productivity that makes it difficult for most who train for a creative skill to become good enough to make a living from it.
+The "struggling to get by" is important for us to study because the power law itself doesn't invalidate our education system, it's the lower median productivity that makes it difficult for most who train for a creative skill to become good enough to make a living from it.
 If most can't get good enough to make a living at any kind of work in the world, then paying for any kind of education will become a luxury that only the rich can afford, because most won't be able to recoup their investment in education.

 The power law distribution seems to be inextricably linked to an insufficient median compensation.
 The more stark the power law (i.e. more unequal the distribution of productivity becomes), the lower the median productivity falls.
 And in a world in which people generate wealth according to their economic productivity, the median compensation also falls.

-When I first came across this observation I was taken aback because it made it seem that the world was zero-sum: someone creating more value meant that they took it from someone else.
+When I first observed that the median compensation feels less sufficient, I was taken aback because it made it seem that the world was zero-sum: someone creating more value meant that they took it from someone else.
 But I also knew that these creative fields were positive sum: their overall markets have been growing rapidly.
 The pie is undeniably getting bigger. (note: insert relevant statistic).
 So everyone should be making more right?
 And in fact, more creators make more money overall.

 Then I realized that the definition of what we consider "sufficient" changes rapidly in our modern world.
 As the rich create a market for more expensive cutting edge products and experiences, some of those innovations become so good that we all view them as necessities instead of luxuries, giving the rich unfair advantages.
 And while the median compensation may still afford the things that previous generations considered luxuries, it will never feel enough because we recalibrate what we consider to be sufficient -  increasingly so as we innovate more rapidly.